 Bart and I had some long discussions about how we’d apply these things to our daughters.
 I hate the idea that girls would assume they aren’t as good at math or science just because they are female.
 It’s a nice thing that Bart’s mom has a PhD in a science/math field.

-I love hearing about the results of studies and this book really gave me what I was looking for – one interesting study after another, with excellent and relevant discussion in between.
+I love hearing about the results of studies and Situations Matter really gave me what I was looking for – one interesting study after another, with excellent and relevant discussion in between.

 It reminded me of Malcolm Gladwell’s books (although I didn’t like it quite as much as I’ve liked Gladwell’s best works).
-This book, though, is much more personal than I find Gladwell’s books to be.
-Sommers talks about his own life and his own experiences quite a bit more, which I found delightful.
+Situations Matter, though, is much more personal than I find Gladwell’s books to be.
+Sam Sommers talks about his own life and his own experiences quite a bit more, which I found delightful.

-But I will not be following his advice to not find out the gender of your baby.
+But I will not be following Sam Sommers advice to not find out the gender of your baby.
 No, no I will not be.

 Audiobook received from publisher